-Yesterday I discovered that there is a flying freehold issue on a house I put an offer in a fortnight ago in what was supposed to be a straight forward, no chain conveyancing.
-Blakedown is where the house is located.
-Is there any advice you can give?
+Yesterday I discovered that there is a flying freehold issue on a property I put an offer in last month in what was supposed to be a quick, no chain conveyancing.
+Blakedown is the location of the property.
+Can you offer any guidance?

 Flying freeholds in Blakedown are rare but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Blakedown you must be sure that your lawyer goes through the deeds thoroughly.
+Even though you don't necessarily need a conveyancing solicitor in Blakedown you would need to get your solicitor to go through the deeds thoroughly.
 Your bank may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Blakedown may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Some of the more diligent conveyancing solicitors in Blakedown may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold premises.
+You should also check with your insurance broker as to whether they will insure a flying freehold property.

 I am downsizing from my home.
 My previous solicitors closed down.
 It would be helpful to have a recommendation of a conveyancing firm.
 Im based in Blakedown if that makes things easier.

 Do use our search tool to help you find a solicitor for your conveyancing in Blakedown.
 We have connected thousands of home buyers and sellers with regulated solicitors to ensure that the legalities of their house move runs smoothly.